8 days Beijing - Pingyao and Xi'an impression tour

-Upon your arrival in Beijing you will be meet by a local guide and driver who will help transport you to your hotel.
+Upon your arrival in Beijing, you will be met by a local guide and driver who will help transport you to your hotel.
 Here you can have a short rest, check email or explore the nearby neighborhood.
-Overnight at Beijing.
+Overnight in Beijing.

-Your first day will be began with a visit to the largest public square in the world - Tiananmen Square.
+Your first day will begin with a visit to the largest public square in the world - Tiananmen Square.
 This assembling place for Chinese people is used to celebrate important festivals or hold other big events.

-After dinner, you can enjoy the authentic Chinese Kong fu Show.
-Overnight at Beijing.
+After dinner, you can choose to enjoy the authentic Chinese Kong Fu Show.
+Overnight in Beijing.

-Your morning excursion heads toward Mutianyu, a less-crowned section of China's Great Wall.
+Your morning excursion heads toward Mutianyu, a less-crowded section of China's Great Wall.
 It will take approximately 2.5 hours to drive here.
 You can choose to ascend to the top of the Great Wall by cable car or foot.
 Spend about 2 - 3 hours to free enjoy the breathtaking scenery along the top of the wall.
-Explore each watch towers that have helped to keep China protected from norther invaders.
+Explore each watchtower that has helped to keep China protected from northern invaders.

-After lunch, your Beijing guide and driver will say farewell as you depart for Taiyuan by train.
-After a short 4 hours train journey you will be greeted in Taiyuan and drive to Pingyao with another one hour.
+After lunch, your Beijing guide and driver will say farewell as you depart for Pingyao by bullet train.
+After a short 4 hours train journey you will be greeted in Pingyao.
 Upon arrival, check in to your hotel and have a good rest.
-Overnight at Pingyao.
+Overnight in Pingyao.

 Starting on West Avenue visit Rishengchang Exchange Shop, one of the most famous forex shops in China.
 Known as the "Countryside Grandfather of sundry Chinese banks.
 It was established in 1823 during the Qing Dynasty.